acestream/ace-network-docs/docs/library/dao-acestream.md

 </p>

-## Relevance of decisions (technologies, services and products) DAO Ace Stream
+## Relevance of DAO Ace Stream Solutions

-### 1. Decentralised network with incredible multimedia capabilities
+### 1. Decentralized network with incredible multimedia capabilities

-Ace Network - a decentralised network that can satisfy the most sophisticated multimedia requests.
+Total immersion into multimedia with DAO Ace Stream products and solutions:

+- The embodiment of ideas and requests from the multi-million audience of Ace Stream in the decentralized media browser Ace Surf
-- WEB 3.0 (DApps, decentralised apps/sites)
+- WEB 3.0 (DApps, decentralized apps and sites)
-- Huge stock and convenient search for multimedia content in a decentralised network
+- Simple and efficient search for multimedia content with the decentralized metasearch system Ace Search
+- Convenient content cataloging and full-featured media server
-- Smart TV and interactive broadcasts, AR, VR и 360°
+- Smart TV and interactive broadcasts, AR, VR and 360°
 - The highest level of stability in online broadcasts and the best audiovisual content quality
 - Wide range of social and multimedia options
-- Unique bonus and reward system for viewers
+- Unique decentralized bonus and reward system for viewers

 <p style="text-align: right">
     <strong><em>Television of future here!</em></strong>